robschmidtinfo/RobJS/README.md

 // Define a state variable, pass a name and initial value app.defineStateVar('count', 0)

-// Define a component as a function (recommend: do this in a separate file and import it)
+// Define a component as a normal JavaScript function that returns an html string (recommend: do this in a separate file and import it)
 // The component should update automatically when the state changes
 // -> Therefore you must wrap the returning html in a div and give it a classname const Counter = () => {

-    console.log(app.oldState.count) // the old state is available, too

     return `
       <div class="Counter">
         <button onclick="app.updateState('count', app.state.count - 1)">-</button>